The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Method

 \subsubsection{Response generation.}

 Response generation in both passive and proactive GenAI agents utilises the multimodal capabilities of GPT-4o.
 For passive agents, the process involves generating responses based on user queries by accessing the knowledge database and retrieving relevant information using RAG.
-The responses are designed to be precise and contextually relevant, ensuring that users receive accurate answers to their questions.
+The responses are designed to be precise and contextually relevant, ensuring that students receive accurate answers to their questions.
 Proactive agents follow pre-defined scaffolding narratives with guiding questions.
-Each response contains feedback on users' prior responses and asks the user to either elaborate on the current response or move on to the next guiding question.
-This involves performing semantic searches across the vector embeddings to identify relevant text segments, assessing the correctness of users' responses, and generating encouraging or corrective feedback accordingly.
+Each response contains feedback on students' prior responses and asks students to either elaborate on the current response or move on to the next guiding question.
+This involves performing semantic searches across the vector embeddings to identify relevant text segments, assessing the correctness of students' responses, and generating encouraging or corrective feedback accordingly.